avanishsanghvi/Summer-of-Bitcoin/README.md

 * may have one or more parent transactions which are also in the mempool
 The miner selects an ordered list of transactions which have a combined weight below the maximum block weight.
 Transactions with parent transactions in the mempool may be included in the list, but only if all of their parents appear before them in the list.
 Naturally, the miner would like to include the transactions that maximize the total fee.

+   Here, the program should be txids, separated by newlines, which make a valid block, maximizing the fee to the miner.